intel-analytics/ipex-llm/ppml/trusted-bigdata/README.md

 #### 1.1 Build Bigdata Base Image

-The bigdata base image is a public one that does not contain any secrets.
-You will use the base image to get your own custom image in the following.
+The bigdata base image constitutes foundational dependencies, libraries, and devoid of confidential information.
+Utilize this base image to craft your custom image as detailed below.

-You can use our public bigdata base image `intelanalytics/bigdl-ppml-trusted-bigdata-gramine-base:2.3.0-SNAPSHOT`, which is recommended.
-Or you can build your own base image, which is expected to be exactly the same as ours.
+It is advisable to employ our public big data base image, `intelanalytics/bigdl-ppml-trusted-bigdata-gramine-base:2.3.0-SNAPSHOT`.
+Alternatively, you may construct an individual base image, expected to be the same with our offering.

 Before building your own base image, please modify the paths in `ppml/trusted-bigdata/build-base-image.sh`.
 Then build the docker image with the following command.